mdref/mdref-http/http/Client/Curl.md

   Comma separated list of hosts where no proxy should be used.
 Available if libcurl is v7.19.4 or more recent.
 * array $proxyheader
   List of key/value pairs of headers which should only be sent to a proxy.
 Available if libcurl is v7.37.0 or more recent.
+* string $proxy_service_name
+  Proxy service name.
+The default service name is "HTTP" for HTTP based proxies and "rcmd" for SOCKS5.
+Available if libcurl is v7.43.0 or more recent and has built-in GSSAPI support.

 ### DNS